 The Health Care Decisions Act (2022 Revision) addresses the problem that healthcare providers and families face when a patient is too ill to communicate their treatment preferences.
 The introduction of ‘Advance Health Care Directives’ by this law, commonly known as ‘Living Wills’, provides a legal framework to express your wishes regarding medical treatment while you are mentally competent, which should be followed by your physician.

-The Advance Health Care Directive is a document which sets out in writing which life-sustaining measures you would want to be applied to you under different circumstances, including a ‘Do Not Resuscitate’ order and the refusal of life support if you are in a vegetative state.
+The Advance Health Care Directive is a document that sets out in writing which life-sustaining measures you would want to be applied to you under different circumstances, including a ‘Do Not Resuscitate’ order and the refusal of life support if you are in a vegetative state.

-In addition, a Human Tissue Transplant Council has been established to monitor compliance with the Law, and oversee the new donor registry.
-The Registry has the potential to connect Cayman with the overseas organ donation network, whereby patients gain priority on other international registries.
+In addition, a Human Tissue Transplant Council has been established to monitor compliance with the law, and oversee the new donor registry.
+The registry has the potential to connect Cayman with the overseas organ donation network, whereby patients gain priority on other international registries.